google/macops/deprecation_notifier/README.md

 Customizing
 -----------

-The customizations will generally be in Localizable.strings.
-There are also some defaults in DNAppDelegate.h which you may want to change.
+All customization should be possible in Localizable.strings.
+If there's something you want to customize that isn't possible in that file, let us know.